By Steve Horn

 Keep It In The Ground is a campaign whose basis is that fossil fuels on public lands must be left in the ground due to the science-based climate change costs inherent in not doing so.
 IOGCC, which claims concern about “protecting health, safety and the environment” in its mission statement, has gone on the record to say it has no stance on climate change.

-Category: Bioenergy, Featured, Social Media News Tags: Bureau of Land Management, congress, desmog blog, EXXON, Keep It Int he Ground, land auction, Malheur National Wildlife Refuge, oregon, steve horn
+Category: Bioenergy, Featured, Protests & Resistance, Social Media News, UN Climate COPs Tags: Bureau of Land Management, Climate COP, congress, COP, desmog blog, EXXON, Keep It Int he Ground, land auction, Malheur National Wildlife Refuge, oregon, protest, steve horn, UN

 266 Elmwood Ave., Suite 307 Buffalo, NY 14222+1.716.931.5833